Taking Care of Eye Wrinkles and Those Frustrating Fine Lines

 You only need enough of each to balance on the top of a match head, warm it up between your fingers and press onto the area – only under your eyes and around the sides, using what is left on your fingers for the top lids and your lips.
 Your top lids have lots of oil glands and only need product for some extra moisture protection and your lips can almost always do with some extra!

 - Use good makeup!
-Check out our Colorescience and Osmosis Colour ranges – they are designed to maintain and improve the health of all your skin, not just the eye area.
+Check out our Colorescience, Jane Iredale, Aspect Minerals and Osmosis Colour ranges – they are designed to maintain and improve the health of all your skin, not just the eye area.
+They also have great selections of concealers for under your eye area following illness, poor sleep and for those with hereditary dark under eyes.

 Don’t forget your daily sunblock.
-It would be great if eye creams contained one, however they don’t and so you need to add one and wear sunglasses.
+It would be great if all eye creams contained one, but often they don’t.
+Medik8 Advanced Day Eye Protect is our go-to.
+You need to ensure you have added sun protection and wear sunglasses.

 You could also use the Colorescience Even Up (SPF50) under your makeup – almost as a primer.
 Just test it out first if your under eye area is especially sensitive.